Patient's Query

 Hello doctor,

 I am a 50-year-old male.
-I had genital warts five years ago, had them removed via cauterization and received three injections of HPV vaccine Gardasil.
-The doctor said the vaccine would cure the virus, but after a year, warts reappeared and until now they are still in my scrotum, and they are itchy but not painful.
-My question is that can I have sex with my partner given my current condition?
-Have I got cured by HPV vaccine?
+I had genital warts five years ago, had them removed via cauterization, and received three injections of the HPV vaccine.
+The doctor said the vaccine would cure the virus, but after a year, warts reappeared, and they are still in my scrotum.
+They are itchy but not painful.
+My question is whether I can have sex with my partner, given my current condition?
+Have I been cured by the HPV vaccine?

 Hello,